-So you have a property that is densely packed with massive hardwood trees that would sell for top dollar?
-That’s great – but if it’s located a thousand miles from the nearest sawmill, it doesn’t matter.
+So you have a densely packed property with massive hardwood trees that would sell for top dollar?
+That's great!
+But if it's located a thousand miles from the nearest sawmill, it doesn't matter.

-Trees are heavy things, and the typical harvest requires significant amounts of machinery and manpower to transport them to the nearest saw mill.
+Trees are heavy things, and the typical harvest requires a lot of machinery and manpower to transport them to the nearest sawmill.
 This is typically the biggest human bottleneck and obstacle to a successful (and profitable) timber harvest.

-If you choose to hire a forestry consultant, this is something they’ll be able to offer significant help with.
+If you hire a forestry consultant, they can offer significant help.

-Ultimately, regardless of how large your property is, where it’s located, what kinds of trees are situated on it and how big they are – there’s only way to know with certainty what the timber on your land is worth – ask a specialist.
+Ultimately, regardless of how large your property is, where it's located, what kinds of trees are situated on it, and how big they are – the only way to know with certainty what the timber on your land is worth – ask a specialist.

 How can you find a specialist to help you out?
 There are a few ways to do this:

 - Option 1: Contact a professional forestry consultant.
-These are experts who can provide a wide variety of services (for a fee), including timber appraising and assisting with the preparation and supervision over the timber selling process.
+These experts can provide a wide variety of services (for a fee), including timber appraising and assisting with the preparation and supervision of the timber selling process.
 To find one of these professionals, simply do a Google search for “Foresters Consulting”, “Forestry Consultants”, “Foresters”, or even “Timberland Companies” in your area.

-- Option 2: Contact your nearest State University (this is usually free, or very inexpensive).
-In some states, you can also contact a state forester with the Department of Natural Resources (DNR), Division of Forestry, or Forestry Commission.
-Visit the USDA Cooperative Extension System, which contains links to every state’s free services, often including forestry assistance by professional forester.
+- Option 2: Contact your nearest State University (this is usually free or very inexpensive).
+In some states, you can contact a state forester with the Department of Natural Resources (DNR), Division of Forestry, or Forestry Commission.
+Visit the USDA Cooperative Extension System, which contains links to every state's free services, often including forestry assistance by a professional forester.

-- Option 4: If you decide not to work with a professional forester, you can also request offers directly from local saw mills (and if you go this route, you should obtain as many offers as possible).
-Whichever company you hire, make sure they are bonded, they know your property boundaries, follow all existing laws, know exactly which of your trees you want harvested and understand your objectives for the land after the timber is harvested.
-Be sure to get a written timber sale contract; which is essential to all timber sales (check out this example from Michigan State University’s Forestry Extension).
+- Option 4: If you decide not to work with a professional forester, you can also request offers directly from local sawmills (and if you go this route, you should obtain as many offers as possible).
+Whichever company you hire, make sure they are bonded, know your property boundaries, follow all existing laws, know exactly which of your trees you want to be harvested, and understand your objectives for the land after the timber is harvested.
+Be sure to get a written timber sale contract, which is essential to all timber sales (check out this example from Michigan State University's Forestry Extension).

-It’s also worth noting that when you hire the services of a professional, the harvesting of the timber is more likely to be managed well, while leaving the remaining land and forest to be more productive in the future.
+It's also worth noting that when you hire a professional's services, timber harvesting is more likely to be managed well while leaving the remaining land and forest more productive in the future.

 This is a complex question to answer – because it depends greatly on the size of the property, how densely it is populated with trees, the size of the trees, the types of the trees, and how closely it is situated to the mill that would be willing to harvest the timber (among other things).

-In most cases, properties 20 acres and larger are an ideal size for logging timber (again, depending also on the quantity, size and types of the trees on the property).
-This is of course, just a ballpark number.
-There are still plenty of cases where it’s possible and worthwhile to harvest timber from smaller parcels of land – but the smaller a property gets, the more it will need to deliver in terms of its cost-to-value ratio.
+In most cases, properties 20 acres and larger are ideal for logging timber (again, depending also on the quantity, size, and types of trees on the property).
+This is, of course, just a ballpark number.
+There are still plenty of cases where it's possible and worthwhile to harvest timber from smaller parcels of land – but the smaller a property gets, the more it will need to deliver in terms of its cost-to-value ratio.